dataesr/teds/doc_network/teds.md

 ### French publications cited by the IPCC and IPBES

 A total of 3,925 French publications are cited in the IPCC reports out of a total of 53,258 publications.
-This represents 7.4% of the total publications cited.
+This represents 7.4% of the total cited publications.
 France holds the 7th position in the ranking, just behind Canada and China.

 ![Part of IPCC publications for all working groups](./images/teds_ipcc_country_wg122cross3_part.png) _Part of IPCC publications by country for all working groups._

 In the IPBES reports, 458 French publications are cited out of a total of 6106.
-This represents 7.5% of the total publications cited.
+This represents 7.5% of the total cited publications.
 France holds the 7th position as well in the ranking, just behind Germany and Netherlands.

 ![Part of IPBES publications for all working groups](./images/teds_ipbes_country_wg122cross3_part.png) _Part of IPBES publications by country._